HarrisLin/Mafia-Game-/README.md

 2) Cleaned up GameEngine/Character.java
 Sections labelled the following:
 - find constructor : CONSTRUCTOR METHODS FOR THIS CLASS
-- find temp : METHODS THAT SHOULD BE CHANGED OR REVISED
 - find new day : METHOD THAT RESETS THE VALUES OF THIS CHARACTER FOR A NEW DAY
 - find role : METHODS THAT HAVE TO DO WITH ROLE
 - find player : METHODS THAT HAVE TO DO WITH PLAYER
+- find target : METHODS THAT HAVE TO DO WITH TARGET
 - find kill : METHODS THAT HAVE TO DO WILL KILLING AND NIGHT IMMUNITY
 - find visitor : VISITOR METHODS AND METHODS FOR ROLES THAT HAS TO DO WITH VISITORS
 - find vote find lynch : METHODS THAT HAVE TO DO WITH VOTING